👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 Here's why the School of Clinical Leadership is different.

-Most clinicians know their students need better support once they leave the therapy room, but they aren't sure about the "what" and the "how" when it comes to coaching and training others.
+Most clinicians know their students need better support once they leave the therapy room, but they aren't sure about the "what" and the "how" when it comes to getting support in place outside their therapy rooms.

-The School of Clinical Leadership solves that problem by showing you specific strategies, plus how to implement them across multiple settings and multiple team members.
+The School of Clinical Leadership solves that problem by showing you how to implement them across multiple settings and multiple team members.

 Many people get stuck because they don't have the systems in place to make time for collaboration.